microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/windowwalker.md

 - The [`ContextMenuHelper`](/src/modules/launcher/Plugins/Microsoft.Plugin.WindowWalker/Components/ContextMenuHelper.cs) class provides the code for the context menu items.

 ### [`WindowWalkerSettings.cs`](/src/modules/launcher/Plugins/Microsoft.Plugin.WindowWalker/Components/WindowWalkerSettings.cs)
-- The [`WindowWalkerSettings`](/src/modules/launcher/Plugins/Microsoft.Plugin.WindowWalker/Components/WindowWalkerSettings.cs) class provides acces to all optional plugin settings.
+- The [`WindowWalkerSettings`](/src/modules/launcher/Plugins/Microsoft.Plugin.WindowWalker/Components/WindowWalkerSettings.cs) class provides access to all optional plugin settings.
 - The class has a static property called `Instance` that holds an instance of the class itself.
-This allows us to access the settings from everywhere in the plugin code without having addtitional parameters in our methods.
+This allows us to access the settings from everywhere in the plugin code without having additional parameters in our methods.

 ### Score
 The window walker plugin uses [`FuzzyMatching`](/src/modules/launcher/Plugins/Microsoft.Plugin.WindowWalker/Components/FuzzyMatching.cs) to get the matching indices and calculates the score by creating a 2 dimensional array of the window and the query text.